The Coastwatchers (film): Production

 Roger Mirams had worked for a number of years in New Zealand.
 He moved to Australia to cover the 1956 Olympic Games and decided to stay.
 He established an Australian subsidiary of Pacific Films in Melbourne, in partnership with Chris Stewart Jim Davies.
 Pacific's first Australian series was The Coastwatchers.

 In May 1960 Mirams reported he was looking for a Catalina boat for the series, which he planned to make in New Guinea.
 "In a series such as this, accuracy and authenticity are vital," said Mirams.
+The series was inspired in part by a revival of interest following the election of John F. Kennedy to president; he owed his life to coastwatchers during the war.

 Mirams shot two half hour pilots for the series.
 Shooting took place on location in New Guinea over a three week period in June 1960.
 Jimmy Okhi was an American born Japanese.
 Other non whites were played by various Chinese students from Hong Kong and Malaya.

 The episodes were screened before members of both Houses of Parliament in Canberra in December 1960 as an example of the sort of work Australian producers could do in television.
 Mirams showed the episodes to Australian service chiefs in Canberra in March 1961.

 Mirams sought finance to make 26 episodes but was not successful.

 It was made with the co operation of Naval Intelligence and the Royal Papuan Constabulary.

 Reception

 Famous coastwatcher Reg Evans, who helped save the life of John F. Kennedy, was shown a preview and said the show was "authentic in detail and an excellent portrayl of how things were for coast watching service."

 The Age said "photography is striking and the story, leading to an action-filled climax, has a wide appeal."
 A reviewer from the same paper said it "was a brave try which carried considerable impact, held attention to the last and obviously was lovingly and proudly produced... an example of what Australian commercial enterprise can do... the action was sustained in a cat and mouse story that was good mass appeal stuff."

+Filmink said Ken Goodlet was "born to play this type of role" and felt "Mirams could’ve easily expanded the running time to 80 minutes and had a decent B picture on his hands.
+As it is, The Coastwatchers makes a good, tight 51 minutes."